 - Todd Barsumian

-- Convince a jury to hold the provider to the applicable standard no matter how accomplished, prominent or mistake-free the provider has been in the past
+- Convince medical review panels and juries to hold the provider to the applicable standard of care no matter how accomplished, prominent or mistake-free the provider has been in the past.

 - Botched cosmetic surgeries

 - Plastic surgery malpractice

 - Unnecessary procedures